Issue Two:

 • If selected, we require First Serial Rights, and after publication, all rights revert back to the creator.
 We do ask that Concrete Harbor Magazine is credited in any subsequent republication.

-• If submitting simultaneously, please email us if your work is accepted elsewhere.
+• If submitting simultaneously to other places, please email us if your work is accepted elsewhere.

 • Due to the high volume of submissions, our response time may take a while.
 Feel free to query if you haven’t heard back after four weeks.

-• All submissions are read anonymously, and we offer general comments on every piece we receive.
+• All submissions are read blindly, and we offer general comments on every piece we receive.

 • Submissions that do not follow our rules will be disqualified.